caesarfeta/dot_com/story/sparql_model/sparql_model.md

 	  def initialize( _key=nil )
 	    @endpoint = 'http://127.0.0.1:8080/ds'
 	    @attributes = {
 	      :symbol => [ "this:symbol", ::String, SINGLE, REQUIRED, UNIQUE, KEY ],
 	      :name => [ "this:name", ::String, SINGLE, REQUIRED, UNIQUE ],
 	      :number => [ "this:number", ::Integer, SINGLE, OPTIONAL, UNIQUE ],
 	      :mass => [ "this:masss", ::Float, SINGLE, OPTIONAL ]
 	    }
 	    super( _key )
 	  end
 	end

 # Your attention please!
-So what's all this mean.
+What does all this mean?

 * @endpoint
 	* The url to your sparql endpoint.